 The Best Handyman Insurance Companies

 While building a career as a handyman can be highly rewarding, it doesn’t come without risk.
 Working in clients’ homes and businesses puts you in direct contact with their property and can place you in accident prone environments.
-Whether you plan to ultimately become a licensed contractor or remain a handyman, having insurance can keep you covered in worst case scenarios involving property damage, mistakes, and physical injury.
+Whether you plan to ultimately become a licensed contractor or remain a handyman, insurance is often a legal requirement rather than just a safety net.
+In many states, you must carry specific coverages—such as workers’ compensation or general liability—to maintain a license or perform work above certain dollar thresholds.
+Having the right policy ensures you stay compliant with local laws while keeping you covered in worst-case scenarios involving property damage, mistakes, and physical injury.
 This guide is meant to help you navigate the various kinds of insurance and levels of coverage available to handymen.

 Progressive